Sciatica causes, symptoms, and natural treatment to get rid of sciatica pain

 - Yoga: Yoga is becoming more and more popular and is being recognized to help with many ailments.
 Yoga can help improve sciatica pain by stretching out muscles and making them stronger.
 It can help combat the effects of long hours of sitting, which can contribute to sciatica pain.

 - Massage: Trigger-point therapy is one of the best massage techniques to relieve sciatica.
 It specifically pinpoints trigger nerves that cause sciatica pain.
-Because sciatica is caused by a pinched nerve, trigger-point therapy helps loosen up any muscles that may be tight or applying pressure onto the sciatic nerve.
+Because sciatica is caused by a pinched nerve, trigger-point therapy helps loosen up any muscles that may be tight or applying pressure to the sciatic nerve.

 - Exercise: Exercise is important to prevent sciatica.
 A contributing factor to sciatica is being overweight and inactive.
 Exercise helps boost blood flow all over the body keeping muscles loose, which will help relieve sciatica.
 If you are unable to exercise, seeing a physiotherapist can help put you on a routine suitable for your needs.